Welcome!

 Student Portal

 This is the intranet for students at The Hague University of Applied Sciences.
 Log in with the username and password that we have provided to you.
 Use the Student Portal to check your annual schedule and exam dates, read the charters and statutes and review the education plans and study guide.
 Under Services you will find all information on student services and support at THUAS, like the student counsellor, IT facilities and what to do in the event of an evacuation.
 Check ‘Degree Programme News‘ to find out about class cancellations or timetable changes.
 The THUAS calendar provides a useful overview of all events in and around THUAS.
-Via the Student Portal you can conveniently access information services such as Brightspace and Osiris.
+Via the Student Portal you can conveniently access applications such as Brightspace and Osiris.

 Brightspace